maxbarnas/sigkill.dk/writings/fountain_pens.md

 Fountain pens are simple devices.
 The physics behind their functioning is easy to understand, and the writing process involves no moving parts.
 They can be understood in their entirety, and do not easily wear out or become obsoleted by technical innovations.
-They can be understood in their entirety and have an air of permanence.
 In this, fountain pens are very dissimilar from the incomprehensibly complex devices I interact with in my daily work.
 Yet, pens still have enough depth to make exploring their differences enjoyable.